akhilesh1kr/Webpage-WordCount/README.md

 # Flask by Example
 ## Part One: Set up a local development environment and then deploy both a staging and a production environment on Heroku.

-## Part Two: Set up a PostgreSQL database along with SQLAlchemy and Alembic to handle migrations. (current)
+## Part Two: Set up a PostgreSQL database along with SQLAlchemy and Alembic to handle migrations.

 ## Part Three: Add in the back-end logic to scrape and then process the word counts from a webpage using the requests, BeautifulSoup, and Natural Language Toolkit (NLTK) libraries.